MicroEJ/docs/ApplicationDeveloperGuide/gettingStartedApp.rst

    Execution on Device

-- Click :guilabel:`Run` : the application is compiled.
-Depending on your platform :ref:`BSP connection <bsp_connection>` the application, runtime library or header files can be automatically deployed to your BSP.
+- Click :guilabel:`Run` : the application, the runtime library and the header files are automatically deployed to your BSP.

 ::